What is Down syndrome in children?

 that any heart defects can be treated.

-can be made better eyeglasses, surgery, or other treatments.
+Most eyesight problems can be made better with eyeglasses, surgery, or other treatments.

-Your child should see an eye doctor (pediatric ophthalmologist) before he or she turns 1 year old.
+Your child should see an eye doctor (pediatric ophthalmologist) before he or she turns

-ear, a nerve defect, or both.
+- Hearing loss.
+This is caused by fluid in the middle ear, a nerve defect, or both.
 Your child should

 get regular hearing tests so any problems can be treated early.
-This will help with language development.
+This will help with

+- Other health problems.
 Children with Down syndrome may have thyroid problems and leukemia.
 They also tend

 to have many colds, as well as bronchitis and pneumonia.
 Your child should get regular